Skip links

 • Build a home lab to apply what you learn

-• Use practice exams to identify weak areas
+• Use practice tests to identify weak areas

-• Don’t just learn how to hack—learn how to think like a hacker
+• Dot just learn how to hack—learn how to think like a hacker

-Also, stay curious.
-The best hackers aren’t the smartest—they’re the most inquisitive.
+Also, Stay curious.
+The best hackers aren—They are the most inquisitive.

 Final Thoughts

-Amit’s journey is a great example of how the CEH certification can open doors and empower cybersecurity professionals with both the knowledge and credibility to succeed.
-His practical insights highlight that passing CEH is not about memorization, but about understanding the attacker’s mindset, mastering the tools of the trade, and maintaining a strong ethical foundation.
+Amit His practical insights highlight that passing CEH is not about memory, but about understanding the attacker, mastering the tools of the trade, and maintaining a strong ethical foundation.

-Whether you’re an IT professional looking to pivot into cybersecurity or a student aiming to build a career in ethical hacking, the CEH certification can be a significant first step—if approached with the right mindset.
+When you are an IT professional looking to pivot into cybersecurity or a student loving to build a career in ethical hacking, the CEH certification can be a significant first step—if approached with the right mindset.

 Helpful Link